dericzin/dericzin/README.md

 My name is Thiago Déric

-I'm a Computer Science Student, that has been studying as a Back-end Developer since 2021.  💻
+I'm a Computer Science Student, and i'm studying as a Back-end Developer since 2021.  💻

 Always open to new challenges and ready to face changes.